-Do you want your portrait that say “Look at Me” or “Tell a Story”
+Do you want a portrait painting to just say “Look at Me” or to “Tell a Story”

 I basically see two types of portrait painting categories (that’s a Joke, there are a million types).

-First type is a form of documenting who the person is and what they look like.
-This is the Queen, or Mom and Dad on the couch, my cute smiling granddaughter, Johnny holding a fish, etc. Don’t get me wrong, these are all great subjects but don’t necessarily make compelling painted portraits..
+– The first type is a form of documenting who the person is and what they look like.
+This is the Queen, or Mom and Dad on the couch, my cute smiling granddaughter, Johnny holding a fish, etc. Don’t get me wrong, these are all great subjects but they don’t necessarily make for compelling painted portraits.

-Second type is to tell a story, a more artistic subject, a painting anyone would like.
+– The second type is to tell a story, a more artistic theme, a painting that anyone would like.
 Think of the work of the Masters.
 You don’t know the subject’s name, you just love looking at the painting!
 And by looking you want to stare and study it.
 Your eye is led around the painting.
-This is in contrast to looking at a painting and getting all the info you need in less than 1 minute and moving on!
-Right now, for me, I feel the formula for art is first getting an Interesting Subject, and then following the Classic Rules of Composition.
+This is in contrast to looking at a painting and getting all the info you need in less than 1 minute and your interest moves on!
+Now, for me, I feel the formula for art is to first find an Interesting Subject, then follow the Classic Rules of Composition.

 Interesting portraits tell a story:

 Think of GREAT portraits that stand out in your memory.
-When you looked at them did they tell you something?
+When you looked at them did they say anything to you?
 Could you write a story about it?
-You might think, hmmm what was the person thinking?
-Or what is going to happen next?
-Did the person’s expression convey a mood or in contrast did it just say “Look at me”, “this is what I look like”, and nothing more?
-Most always they the great ones are not smiling. (…The masters painted from life and what model could hold a smile for days/months?)
-Search YouTube for “Batuguereau morphed” There are several YouTubes that feature William Batuguereau’s master portrait paintings.
+You might ask yourself, hmmm what was the person thinking?
+Or what happens next?
+Was the person’s expression expressing a mood or just saying “look at me”, “this is what I look like” and nothing more?
+Most Master paintings are not smiling. (…Masters painted from life and what model could hold a smile for days/months?)
+Search YouTube for “Batuguereau morphed” There are many YouTubes that feature William Batuguereau’s master portrait paintings.

-Many of the graduation photos taken today are interesting, the same is true with wedding photography.
-Although they may be posed, the poses are less rigid and more candid looking.
-Not having to worry about the cost of film and developing, digital photography has allowed photographers to capture more angles and candid moments and expressions of their subjects.
-The candid shots are the ones that capture the essence of the person/people, and are the ones that are most interesting to look at.
-Often these are the photos in which the person(s) are NOT looking at the camera and make you think, “Hmmm?”.
-(One thing to note is these professional photos are often shot with very soft light.
-This lighting is flattering but make a poor reference for painting without having side shadows.)
-As an example see Danny Santos.
-His signature poses are a bit boring for a portrait, looking straight into the lens and his lighting is natural, soft, and flat, but still worth the look to appreciate!
-At the bottom is a link to an interesting article on asking strangers permission.
-Here is another of Danny Santos where he discusses how he photograph strangers.
+Many of the graduation photos taken today are interesting and the same go for wedding photos.
+Although they may be posed, the poses are less rigid and more spontaneous.
+By not having to worry about the cost of film and development, digital photography has allowed photographers to capture more angles and candid moments and expressions of their subjects.
+Candid shots are those that capture the essence of the person(s) and ARE the ones that are often most interesting to look at.
+These are the pictures where the subjects are NOT looking at the camera and make you think: “Hmmm?”.
+(One thing to note is that these professional photos are often taken with very soft light.
+This lighting is flattering, but it is a poor reference for painting without side shadows.)
+For example, look at Danny Santos.
+His signature poses are a bit boring for a portrait, looking directly into the lens and his lighting is natural soft and flat, but still worth the look to appreciate!
+At the bottom you will find a link to an interesting article on asking strangers permission.
+Here is another of Danny Santos where he explains how he photographs strangers.

 Tips to improving reference photos.

-1. Lighting.
-Try to capture the essence of the person/people you’re photographing by using natural light or lighting from the side.
-In other words… DON’T use the on-camera flash (or try not to) because it creates a flat image which is very difficult to paint.
-Soft sidelight is better as oppose to harsh direct sunlight.
+- Lighting.
+Try to capture the essence of the person(s) you are photographing using natural light or side light.
+In other words… DON’T use the on-camera flash (or try not to), because it creates a flat image that is very difficult to paint.
+Soft sidelight is preferred to harsh direct sunlight.

-Try to avoid having EVERY SHOT of your subjects looking directly at the camera.
+Try to avoid ALL shots of your subjects looking directly at the camera.
 Capture your subject in action doing something.
-For example, think about kids sitting on the floor playing with a toy.
-Get down to their level and take the photo without asking the child to look at the camera.
-And again use the natural (side) light in the space.
-Just snap away, eventually they will get bored looking at you and you might get the natural/candid shot that is the keeper!
-Other examples include kids sitting in a chair, playing, leaning on something, or parents doing something they love, knitting, reading… As you take the photos, move around to capture different angles of your subject.
+For example, think of children sitting on the floor playing with a toy.
+Get down to their level and take their pictures without asking the child to look at the camera.
+And again, use the natural (side) light in the space.
+Just take the photos and eventually they will get tired looking at you and you can get that natural/candid shot that is the keeper!
+Other examples include children sitting in a chair, playing, leaning on something, or parents doing something they love, like knitting, reading… While taking photos, move around to capture different angles of your subject.

-3. A CLEAN CAMERA LENS!!!
-If the camera lens or cell phone lens is dirty or full of fingerprints the photo will look smudged and serve as a poor base for your painting.
+3. A CLEAN/CLEAR CAMERA LENS!!!
+If the camera lens or phone’s lens is dirty or full of fingerprints, the photo will look blurry and serve as a poor reference for your painting.
 ALWAYS CLEAN YOUR LENS!!!

 4. Be aware of Lens Distortion.
-When you use a point and shoot camera (or phone) and are close to the person their face may be distorted / bulged (a subtle fish-eye effect called barrel distortion).
-It may be very subtle.
-You don’t want to paint from a reference photo which has fish-eye distortion.
-For example images, search the web for the words “lens distortion” or “Barrel” or “Pincushion distortion”.
+When you use a compact camera (or phone) and are close to the person, their face can be distorted/bloated (a subtle fish-eye effect called barrel distortion).
+It can be very subtle.
+You don’t want to paint from a reference photo that has fish-eye distortion.
+For distorted image examples, search the web for the words “lens distortion” or “Barrel” or “Pincushion distortion”.

-As the portraitist who doesn’t personally know the subject it is extremely helpful to have as many photos of the subject as possible.
-That is why artists want to paint from life.
-Seeing expressions change is important.
-Remember if you want a copy just print the photo.
+As the portraitist who does not know the subject personally, it is very helpful to have as many photos of the subject as possible.
+This is why artists love to paint from life.
+It is important to see the change in expressions.
+Remember, if you want a copy, just print the photo.

 Permission to Paint Photos:

 Do you have a great image right now that you would like to paint or have me paint?
 You need the photographer’s permission to use any photo you did not personally take.
-The actual photographer owns that image!
-Examples are grad or formal photos, weddings, portraits, etc. Check with the photographer, nowadays they may provide this permission with the cost of photography so it shouldn’t be an issue.
-As the artist ensure you have permission!!!
-One thing to keep in mind is the photographer owns the image but they don’t own the pose.
-You may be able to recreate the pose for your use.
+This image is owned by the photographer; for example, graduation or formal photos, weddings, portraits, etc. Check with the photographer.
+These days they may provide this permission with the cost of photography so it may not be an issue.
+As an artist make sure you have permission!!!
+One thing to keep in mind is the photographer owns the image but they do not own the pose.
+You may be able to recreate this amazing pose for your use.
 Same is true if you find a pose you like on the web, you can pose your subject and the image is yours!
-(I am not a lawyer)
+(I’m not a lawyer)

-There are many rules, laws and opinions to be considered such as when, if, and where you can photograph people or children without permission.
-Again, I am no lawyer but I want to do what is right within the law.
-If interested, there is a lot on copyright to search for on the internet.
-See my article on Model Releases and Copyright for some key words to search.
+There are many rules, laws and opinions to consider such as when, if, and where you can photograph people or children without permission.
+Again, I’m not a lawyer, but I want to do what’s right within the law.
+If you are interested, there is a lot of information on copyright to search for on the internet.
+See my article on Model Releases and Copyright for some key words to search for.

 Good luck,